April 2026

 Regional & Sector Views

-Fed cuts, stable growth and sticky inflation give curve a steepening bias.
+Resilient growth and rising inflation expectations placing upward pressure on rates.
 Credit fundamentals still supportive, with spreads expensive relative to history.

-Concerns around persistent inflation and fiscal deficits could keep upward pressure on long-end yields.
+Concerns around rising inflation expectations and fiscal deficits could keep upward pressure on long-end yields, with limited recession risk.

 Asset Allocation Viewpoints Webcast